starmode-base/neon-testing/README.md

 The command will abort if there are uncommitted changes in the working tree, or if the `version` in [package.json](package.json) has not been incremented.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Need help?
+## Author

-Hi, I’m [Mikael Lirbank](https://www.lirbank.com/).
-I help teams build reliable AI systems.
-I care about quality—AI evals, robust test suites, clean data models, and clean architecture.
-Sometimes I draw user interfaces.
+Hi, I'm [Mikael Lirbank](https://www.lirbank.com/).
+I build robust, reliable, high-quality AI systems.
+I care deeply about quality—AI evals, robust test suites, clean data models, and clean architecture.

-Want to ship faster without breaking things?
-Let’s talk.
+Need help building elegant systems?
+[I'm happy to help](https://www.lirbank.com/).